AmirMotefaker/Create-your-own-ChatGPT/README.md

 - ChatGPT’s answers, statements, and observations appear without an explanation of where they came from and without an identifiable author.
 On its face, ChatGPT has no discernible motive or bias.
 Its outputs are complex, but its work is astonishingly rapid: In a matter of seconds, it can produce answers that coherently explain a high-level topic.
 They are not simply copied from the text in the computer’s memory.
 They are generated anew by a process that humans are unable to replicate.
 It is able to incorporate hypotheticals and non-obvious psychological inferences.
 It can prioritize among billions of data points to select the single set of 200 words that is most relevant (or will appear most relevant to a human reader).
 In its own words, it makes probabilistic judgments about future outcomes, blending information from discrete domains into an integrated answer.
 It appears to accept contrary views, presenting them as simultaneously compatible.
 It imitates other writing without copying it.
 Even though the model is incapable of understanding in the human sense, its outputs reflect an underlying essence of human language.

 - The biggest of these models is expensive to train—north of $1 billion per model.
 Once trained, thousands of computers work 24 hours a day to operate them.
-Operating a pretrained model is cheap compared with the training itself, and it requires only capital, rather than capital and computing skill.
+Operating a pretrained model is cheap compared with the training itself, and it requires only capital, rather than capital and computing skills.
 Still, paying for exclusive use of a large language model remains outside the bounds of most enterprises.
 These models’ developers are likely to sell subscriptions, so that a single model will serve the needs of many thousands of individuals and businesses.
 As a result, the number of very large language models in the next decade may be relatively constrained.
 Design and control of these models will be highly concentrated, even as their power to amplify human efforts and thought becomes much more diffuse.

 - The lack of citations in ChatGPT’s answers makes it difficult to discern truth from misinformation.
 We know already that malicious actors are injecting reams of manufactured “facts,” and increasingly convincing deepfake images and videos, into the internet—that is to say, into ChatGPT’s present and future learning set.
 Because ChatGPT is designed to answer questions, it sometimes makes up facts to provide a seemingly coherent answer.
 That phenomenon is known among AI researchers as “hallucination” or “stochastic parroting,” in which an AI strings together phrases that look real to a human reader but have no basis in fact.
 What triggers these errors and how to control them remain to be discovered.